 I was looking at the EF 28-135 IS.
 I have read so many mixed reviews I don’t know if I should buy it or not.
-I see that you list it as being used on some of your photographs, would you recommend this lens or should I go with a zoom telephoto lens.
+You list it as being used on some of your photographs, would you recommend this lens or should I go with a zoom telephoto lens.

 When I first went over to digital, I bought the Canon EOS 10D and the 28-135mm to use with it.
-I didn’t want to go crazy with “L” glass until I knew Canon was the way I wanted to go (I used to be Nikon).
+I didn’t want to go crazy with "L" glass until I knew Canon was the way I wanted to go.
+I used to be Nikon in the film days.

 As a starter lens it is great.

 Might be better with a "crop factor" camera like the 20d, 30d, rebel, rebel XT etc. A good "walk around" lens should have a focal length of between 17mm and 135mm.